MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 -   **`sync-user-profile`**: The most important function.
 It calls your bot's API to fetch a user's latest Discord data (roles, name, etc.) when they log in.
 -   **`get-guild-roles`**: Calls your bot to get a list of all server roles for the Admin Panel.
--   **`discord-proxy`**: A special function that your database triggers will call to send notifications (like new submissions) to your bot.
 -   **`check-bot-health`**: Used by the "Health Check" page to see if the website can reach your bot.
 -   **`troubleshoot-user-sync`**: A diagnostic tool to test fetching a specific user's data via the bot.

 ## Step 1: Deploying the Functions

 You need to deploy each function using the Supabase Dashboard.
-Repeat these steps for **all five** functions listed in the `supabase/functions` directory.
+Repeat these steps for **all four** functions listed in the `supabase/functions` directory.

 1. Go to your Supabase Project Dashboard.
 2. Click on the **Edge Functions** icon in the left sidebar (a lambda λ symbol).